-Basic document for education of pupils with mild mental disability, i.e. for pupils with IQ less than 70, is also FEB BE.
-Education is carried out according to the supplement of the FEB BE altered for pupils with mild mental disability both for those at the základní škola praktická and those integrated individually or as a group into mainstream school.
+The FEB BE is also the basic document for education of pupils with a mild mental disability, i.e. for pupils with an IQ less than 70.
+Education is carried out according to the supplement of the FEB BE altered for pupils with a mild mental disability both for those at the základní škola praktická (earlier zvláštní škola) and those integrated individually or as a group into mainstream school.
 The supplement stipulates separately key competences, educational objectives and curriculum.
-It differs from the main part of the FEB BE in lower number of hours for foreign languages (4 hours) and substantially higher number for the educational area People and the world of work.
-In 2007/008 the instruction according to the supplement is carried out in 1st and 6th years, in other years according to the running out educational programme of zvláštní škola .
+It differs from the main part of the FEB BE in a lower number of hours for foreign languages (4 hours) and a substantially higher number for the educational area of People and the World of Work.
+In 2008/09 instruction according to the supplement is carried out in 1st and 2nd and 6th and 7th years, in other years according to the former educational programme of zvláštní škola that is being progressively replaced.

-A special framework educational programme intended for pupils with medium and severe mental disabilities (Framework Educational Programme for Základní Škola Speciální) is being verified at pilot schools.
-The final version will be completed by half of the year 2008.
-The instruction at the základní školy speciální (former pomocná škola), for whom this programme is intended for, follows at present educational programme for pomocná škola and preparatory stage of pomocná škola, possibly the rehabilitative programme of pomocná škola for pupils with most severe mental disability.
+In 2008 a special framework educational programme intended for pupils with medium and severe mental disabilities (Framework Educational Programme for základní škola speciální) was prepared and later on approved by the Ministry of Education, Youth and Sports.
+At the same time the Ministry of Education has announced the trial of education according to school educational programmes at pilot základní školy speciální (former pomocná škola), for whom this programme is intended, follows the educational programme for pomocná škola and the preparatory stage of pomocná škola, and possibly the rehabilitative programme of pomocná škola for pupils with a profound mental disability.
+Education according to the school educational programmes will become compulsory in 1st and 6th years of základní školy speciální since the 2010/11 school year and gradually in all years.

 After completing the základní vzdělání, pupils with special educational needs can be educated at secondary schools.
-These schools can be separately established for pupils with health disability.
-At schools for visually, hearing and physically impaired pupils, the instruction proceeds according to the educational programmes for particular educational field (educational programmes for secondary schools are in chapter 5.13.) alternated for education of pupils with special educational needs.
-The odborné učiliště prepares for professions according to the educational programmes for fields of education of střední vzdělání s výučním listem (ISCED 3C) modified for special educational needs of pupils with mild mental disability.
+These schools can be established separately for disabled pupils.
+At schools for visually and hearing impaired and physically disabled pupils, instruction is according to the educational programmes for particular educational field (educational programmes for secondary schools are described in chapter 5.13.) adjusted for the education of pupils with special educational needs.
+The odborné učiliště prepares for professions according to the educational programmes for fields of education of střední vzdělání s výučním listem (ISCED 3C) modified for special educational needs of pupils with a mild mental disability.

-The praktická škola - secondary school for pupils with severe mental disability - prepares pupils according to the educational programmes for one-year and two-year praktická škola.
-Pupils of these schools had usually completed základní škola speciální and achieved the základy vzdělání.
-Education at the praktická škola enables pupils with special educational needs, with lower level of intellectual abilities and/or multiple disabilities:
+The praktická škola - secondary school for pupils with a severe mental disability - prepares pupils according to the educational programmes for one-year and two-year praktická škola.
+Pupils of these schools have usually completed the základní škola speciální and achieved the základy vzdělání.
+Education at the praktická škola enables pupils with special educational needs, with a lower level of intellectual abilities and/or multiple disabilities: